SuhasBk/InputValidation/PhoneBook_Starter_Java_SpringBoot/README.md

 - `/phoneBook/list` only requires `READ` authority to access the resource.
 It can also be accessed using `READ_WRITE` authority.
 - `phoneBook/add`, `/phoneBook/deleteByName` and `/phoneBook/deleteByNumber` specifically requires `READ_WRITE` authority.
 If a user without this authority tries to alter the contents of the database using those endpoints, an error is thrown with `401 Unauthorized` status.

+These rules are declared in `SecurityConfig.java` which also uses `CustomAuthprovider.java` for the implementation of authentication.

 NOTE: to access the endpoints, one needs to pass the Basic Authentication header with any one of the above user details.

 ### Input Validation